 Purpose of Form

-You may request a reduced fee for the filing fees of Form N-400 Naturalization Application if your documented annual household income is greater than 150 percent and not more than 200 percent of the Federal Poverty Guidelines (FPG) at the time you file.
+You may request a reduced fee for the filing fees of Form N-400, Naturalization Application if your documented annual household income is greater than 150 percent and not more than 200 percent of the Federal Poverty Guidelines (FPG) at the time you file.
 Individuals who qualify for a reduced fee are required to pay the full biometric services fee.

 Important: